rmmilewi/grammargen/README.md

 # grammargen
-This is a test project to evaluate the ability of LLMs to infer context-free grammars from a set of inputs
+This is a test project to evaluate the ability of LLMs to infer grammars from a set of inputs.